 Lloyd added, “Our firms understand that the real value in architecture goes well beyond the built environment and uses design to enhance and serve communities across generations.
 Philosophically and culturally, this is a strong fit.”

 Lloyd founded Comma-Q Architecture in 1993.
 Notable projects for the firm include the 2020 expansion of the Bozeman Yellowstone International Airport, the recently constructed cross-laminated timber expansion of the Bozeman Community Food Co-op, the Willson Residences, and the Cannery District in Bozeman.
-In 2015, Comma-Q and Hennebery Eddy completed LEED Gold-certified Jake Jabs College of Business at Montana State University in Bozeman — recipient of a merit award from AIA Montana.
+In 2015, Comma-Q and Hennebery Eddy completed LEED Gold-certified Jake Jabs College of Business & Entrepreneurship at Montana State University in Bozeman — recipient of a merit award from AIA Montana.
 Comma-Q and Hennebery Eddy are currently providing historic preservation services for the Montana State Capitol in Helena.
 Eddy and Lloyd were both raised in Montana and received Master of Architecture degrees from the Montana State University School of Architecture in Bozeman.

 Founded in 1992 by Timothy Eddy and the late Stephen Hennebery, Hennebery Eddy Architects has received national AIA Committee on the Environment (COTE) Top Ten and Committee on Architecture for Education (CAE) Awards, the 2018 AIA Pacific Northwest Region Firm award and consecutive rankings on Architect Magazine’s list of the top 50 firms nationally.
 Hennebery Eddy’s current work includes the comprehensive structural rehabilitation of the historic Oregon Supreme Court building, the seven-gate Concourse E extension at Portland International Airport with Fentress Architects, the Rothko Pavilion at the Portland Art Museum with Vinci Hamp Architects, and renovation of 235,000-square-foot Cordley Hall laboratory building at Oregon State University.